Cardiopulmonary resuscitation: Injuries

 In the 2009-12 study, 20% of survivors were older than 75.
 A study in the 1990s found 55% of CPR patients who died before discharge had broken ribs, and a study in the 1960s found 97% did; training and experience levels have improved.
 Lung injuries were caused in 3% of patients and other internal bleeding in 3% (2009–12).

 Bones heal in 1–2 months.

 The costal cartilage also breaks in an unknown number of additional cases, which can sound like breaking bones.

 The type and frequency of injury can be affected by factors such as sex and age.
-A 1999 Austrian study of CPR on cadavers, using a machine which alternately compressed the chest then pulled it outward, found a higher rate of sternal fractures in female cadavers (9 of 17) than male (2 of 20), and found the risk of rib fractures rose with age, though they did not say how much.
+A 1999 Austrian study of CPR on cadavers, using a machine that alternately compressed the chest and then pulled it outward, found a higher rate of sternal fractures in female cadavers (9 of 17) than males (2 of 20), and found the risk of rib fractures rose with age, though they did not say how much.

-Children and infants have a low risk of rib fractures during CPR, with an incidence less than 2%, although, when they do occur, they are usually anterior and multiple.
+Children and infants have a low risk of rib fractures during CPR, with an incidence of less than 2%, although, when they do occur, they are usually anterior and multiple.

 Where CPR is performed in error by a bystander, on a person not in cardiac arrest, around 2% have injury as a result (although 12% experienced discomfort).

 A 2004 overview said, "Chest injury is a price worth paying to achieve optimal efficacy of chest compressions.
 Cautious or faint-hearted chest compression may save bones in the individual case but not the patient's life."

 Other side effects

 The most common side effect is vomiting, which necessitates clearing the mouth so patients do not breathe it in.

-It happened in 16 of 35 CPR efforts in a 1989 study in King County, WA, USA.
+It happened in 16 of 35 CPR efforts in a 1989 study in King County, Washington.